vasoov/lp-server-hosting-refresh/README.md

 which costs $1600, uses 500W of power, but takes up only 1U, and can handle 2000 API requests/sec.
-With a budget of $36,800, 44U of rack space and 12,200W of power, how many units of each model should the company purchase in order to maximize the number of hits it can serve every minute?
+With a budget of $36,800, 44U of rack space and 12,200W of power, how many units of each model should the company purchase in order to maximize the number of API requests it can serve every second?